Rjrtgarcia/ConsultEaseFin/memory-bank/productContext.md

 ### For Administrators
 - Centralized management of faculty information
-- System oversight and maintenance capabilities
+- System oversight and improved maintenance capabilities due to a more robust and configurable backend.
 - Data insights on consultation patterns and faculty availability

 ## User Experience Goals